ParagEkbote/bash-mastery/README.md

 # Install_ML_Libraries

 ## Intro
-The install_libraries.sh contains all the necessary needed for a typical ml workflow using huggingface.
+The install_libraries.sh contains all the necessary needed for a ml project using huggingface.

+The main motivation of this script is to reduce the bugs experienced when using huggingface libraries such as transformers and trl.

-The following libraries will get installed:
+Note: The following libraries will get installed directly from their build source:

-torch,numpy,transformers,datasets,accelerate,peft,trl,huggingface_hub,bitsandbytes,matplotlib,scipy
+torch,numpy,transformers,datasets,accelerate,peft,trl,huggingface_hub,bitsandbytes,matplotlib and scipy.

 ## Steps